 6. Disposable lancets

-Now here are the one’s you can not use as a acupuncturist
+Now here are the ones you cannot use as an acupuncturist

 2. Hypodermic needles